a.k.a Getting lost in the mid-West

 The original plan was to travel by train to Salisbury on a Saturday morning followed by a leisurely meandering ride to Bath over two days.
 However a few days before the ride I realised that I’d planned the ride for the same weekend as the annual London to Brighton charity bike ride.
 This scuppered plans.
 Southern Trains, in their great wisdom, ban bikes on trains anywhere near Brighton on this day, despite telling me everything would be fine with a bike when I pre-booked my tickets.
 Grrr.
 A squizz at the map, a couple of re-bookings, and a new plan took form: Train to Bath, then 2 day ride back to Brighton via Cheddar and Salisbury.
 It meant more miles but it looked feasible, if a little daunting.
 However as Tourist Trophy instigator Jo Burt said, “Do something that scares you once in a while.”
 So, here is the tale of a two-day ramble…

 The day didn’t start well, due to a slight lack of planning and, more honestly, my own idiocy.
-Due to the late change of plans I didn’t have all the right maps so was relying on route planner print outs, a couple of pages torn from an old AA road atlas, and one OS map for the area around Cheddar and Wells.
+The late change of plans meant I didn’t have all the right maps and was relying on route planner print outs, a couple of pages torn from an old AA road atlas, and one OS map for the area around Cheddar and Wells.
 Then I went with the ‘follow your nose’ option to get out of Bath, guessing south by the position of the sun.
 I was vaguely correct but headed southeast rather than southwest.
 Oh, and straight up a very steep hill towards Claverton Down and Combe Down.

 At the summit I decided it would probably be better to check a map.
 I really should have brought the OS map of the Bath area with me (jetisoned from my small back pack the night before in interest of space), rather than trying to use the tiny maps on printouts.
 Anyway I matched a place name on a piece of paper with a signpost and headed southwest towards Tunley in sunshine.
 The arm warmers came off and sunblock went on.
 Thirty minutes later the arm warmers went back on.
 Fifteen minutes after that the waterproof went on.